No More Legacy Admissions in Virginia

 The Jefferson Council has studied admissions numbers for UVA and found that, adjusted for racial category, legacies admitted to the university had SAT scores in the same range as non-legacies.
 Had they been given preferential treatment, getting admitted over students with superior academic qualifications, one would expect their SAT scores on average to be lower.

 As a political matter, a prohibition on favoritism for legacies could favor Republicans in the ongoing debate over the role of race in admissions.
-When Republicans argued that race/ethnicity should not be a factor, Democrats responded, yeah, how about legacies?
+When one side of the ideological perspective argued that race or ethnicity should not be a factor, the other responded, yeah, how about legacies?
 If you believe in a level playing field, to borrow VanValkenburg’s phrase, how can you justify preferences for the sons and daughters of well-to-do parents?
 Assuming Youngkin signs the bill, that rhetorical gambit will be moot in Virginia.

 A possible concern is how the legislation will affect alumni and donor loyalty to their institutions if their sons and daughters are denied admission.
 Loyalty to higher-ed institutions often runs in families.
 Inter-generational families tend to be more engaged and more generous to their alma maters.
 The Jefferson Council has heard numerous stories of progeny with high grades and SAT scores denied admission to UVA.
 The disillusion borne of rejection is intense.
 Some alumni have washed their hands of the institution.

 However, legacies seem to be loyal to their parents’ alma maters, even if the alma maters aren’t loyal to their families.
-According to a UVA spokesman quoted by the Times-Dispatch, legacies accounted for 10% of students offered admissions to UVA but 14% of the first-year class.
+According to a UVA spokesman quoted by the Times-Dispatch, legacies accounted for ten percent of students offered admissions to UVA but fourteen percent of the first-year class.
 In other words, if offered a slot, legacies are far more likely than non-legacies to accept it.

 Meanwhile, the battle over race in admissions will remain hotly contested.
 Public universities in Virginia have powerful internal constituencies that passionately believe that higher-ed is systemically racist and that the antidote to past discrimination is reverse discrimination.
 No one is under any illusion that university presidents will abide by the spirit of the Supreme Court ruling.
 They are actively devising workarounds to engineer desired demographic profiles of undergraduates, graduate students, and faculty.
 Admissions policies are a black box, impenetrable to any Board of Visitors members who might try to understand them.

 Republicans are sure to continue pressing for “race-blind” admissions.
-But left-wing critics, now the dominant element of the Democratic Party, view “race-blind” as a code word for White supremacy.
+But critics view “race-blind” as a code word for white supremacy.
 In matters of race, they contend, there is no such thing as a level playing field.
-Indeed, there is every indication that Democratic lawmakers will seek to insulate university presidents from legal counsels appointed by Republican attorneys general, as I described in yesterday’s post, “Scott Surovell’s End Run Around Jason Miyares.”
-Also expect Democrats to take a closer look at Youngkin’s appointees to university boards and block anyone who might pose a threat to the Diversity, Equity & Inclusion regime.
+Indeed, there is every indication that Democratic lawmakers will seek to insulate university presidents from legal counsels appointed by Republican attorneys general, as I described in a previous post.
+Also expect Youngkin’s appointees to university boards to be scrutinized and blocked if they pose a threat to the Diversity, Equity, and Inclusion regime.
 We have not seen the last of nominees getting the Bert Ellis treatment.
 Ending preferences for legacies will change none of that.

 3.7 3 votes